Leamington Spa: Demographics

-In terms of religion, 51.5% of Leamington residents identified as Christian, 32.1% said they had no religion, 7.5% did not state any religion, 5.1% were Sikh, 1.5% were Hindu, 1.3% were Muslim, 0.4% were Buddhists, 0.3% were Jewish and 0.5% were from another religion.
+In terms of religion, 44.6% of Leamington residents said they had no religion, 42.1% identified as Christian, 5.6% were Sikh, 4.4% were Hindu, 1.9% were Muslim, 0.5% were Buddhists, 0.2% were Jewish, and 0.7% were from another religion.

 Economy

 Tourism

 The popularity of the town's waters in the 19th century led to the town's initial growth, making tourism Leamington's primary industry in the 19th century.
+In the 1950s, the Lights of Leamington Festival held in Jephson Gardens drew large crowds.

 Retail

 In the town centre there are a variety of shops from high street chains to independent retailers, plus an indoor shopping centre, The Royal Priors.
 There is an out of town retail park called the Leamington Shopping Park (formerly The Shires Retail Park), even though it sits within the boundaries of Warwick.
 It opened in 1989.

 Manufacturing

 Tourism was initially driven by the spring waters.
 The arrival of the Warwick and Napton Canal (later amalgamated into the Grand Union Canal) officially opened in 1799 as the primary means of cargo transport and led to growth in other industries until rail gradually took over in the mid 19th century, The canal supplied coal to the gasworks on Tachbrook Road, providing gas to light the town from 1835.
 Pig iron, coke and limestone were delivered by canal, allowing a number of foundries to be established in Leamington, specialising in cast iron stoves.
 Today the Eagle Foundry, dating from at least 1851, continues to manufacture Rangemaster Aga stoves.
 The Imperial Foundry, dating from around 1925, was subsequently taken over by Ford, casting engine blocks until its closure in 2008.

 The prominent car parts manufacturer Automotive Products based in the south of the town grew from a small garage to occupy a large site.
 Throughout the 20th century, while tourism took a downturn, Automotive Products expanded and built a factory in the South of the town in 1928 that is still operative in 2009, although on a much smaller scale.
 Karobes Limited, with its headquarters in Queensway, was one of Britain's major suppliers of accessories for cars between World War II and the 1970s.

 Commercial parks for service providers and light industry and offices are primarily located to the south of the town: Althorpe Street Industrial Estate, Queensway Trading Estate, Shires Gate Trading Estate and Sydenham Industrial Estate.

 In June 2014, Detroit Electric announced that they would be building their SP.01 all-electric roadster in Leamington Spa.